cjsmeele/stoomboot/README.md

 Havik is yet another attempt at creating a simple but functional x86 operating system, for fun!

-This project will consist of the following components:
+This project consists of the following components:

 - A two-stage bootloader with FAT32 support
 - A microkernel that supports paged memory management, preemptive multitasking,